ricktu288/ray-optics/CONTRIBUTING.md

 Contributions are welcome.

 To report bugs, request new features, or share your ideas, feel free to [open issues here](https://github.com/ricktu288/ray-optics/issues).
+You can also send an email to yttu@duck.com if you are not familiar with GitHub.

-For code contributions, see the following guidelines.
+For direct contributions, see the following guidelines.

-## Contributing a locale

-1. Fork this repo and clone locally.
-If you have forked previously, sync to get the latest changes.

-2. Add a script <code><var>LOCALE_ID</var>.js</code> in `simulator/locales/` and translate the strings from an existing locale.
-3. Add the translation of the welcome message in `simulator/index.html`.
-4. Add a folder in the repo root with the name being the country/region code, and copy `index.html` (the homepage) inside that folder.
-Translate the text on the new homepage.
-Replace all `img/` with `../img/` in the new homepage.

-5. _(optional)_ Add the corresponding lines in `init_i18n` of `simulator/js/locale.js` and the `<ul class="dropdown-menu"` in `simulator/index.html`
-6. _(optional)_ Add/modify the language-related metadata and the language dropdowns of the homepages in all locales for the new locale.

-7. Commit your changes, push to your fork, and create a pull request.

 ## Contributing a tool